Purpose of this guide

 Researching for Assignments

 For assignments you will need to go beyond your reading list and do your own independent research.
-The Library subscribes to a number of subject databases helping you to find academic books and journal articles on your chosen topic.
-The Library subscribes to a number of subject databases helping you to find academic books and journal articles on your chosen topic.
+The Library subscribes to a number of economics-related databases helping you to find academic books and journal articles on your chosen topic.
+Additionally, you can check-out the wide range of economics journals that are available to you.

 As well as traditional academic sources you will need to use economic data and financial information and the library subscribes to a number of specialist resources enabling you to find this information: